unosquare/swan/README.md

 A simple implementation of the publish-suscribe pattern, a good alternative to events.
 Easier to write and maintain.
 SWAN provides a interface called IMessageHubMessage which you can implement to create your custom Message.
 Furthermore SWAN has its own classes for a simple message and a cancellable message which again you can extend.

+SWAN's Message classes inside SWAN.Components:

+1. **MessageHubGenericMessage**: a generic message with custom content
+2. **MessageHubCancellableGenericMessage**: a basic cancellable message with custom content and its own `Cancel` action

 #### Example 1: `SimpleMessage`
 A simple example using the DependencyContainer discussed above.
 ``` csharp